What is HuskyCT?

 Combining HuskyCT Sites - Why and How

 Instructors teaching more than one section of a course often request that their HuskyCT sites be combined.
-This might be for multiple sections of the same course that meet at different times or for courses where students are in class at the same time but register for different sections because the course is cross-listed or because it is offered in multiple locations simultaneously using the iTV Distant Learning system.
-Instructors must use the Student Admin System to request HuskyCT sites for all the sections involved and then email firstname.lastname@example.org to request that the HuskyCT sites be combined.
+This might be for multiple sections of the same course that meet at different times or for courses where students are in class at the same time but register for different sections because the course is cross-listed or because it is offered in multiple locations simultaneously.
+Instructors must use the Student Admin System to request HuskyCT sites for all lab sections involved (discussion sections are created automatically) and then request that the HuskyCT sites be combined.